Butt Pain During Pregnancy: Causes, Diagnosis And Treatment

 • Apply cold or hot packs or compress to ease the pain.
 This may also increase the blood flow and heal the pain and inflammation.
 Do not apply an ice pack for more than 10 to 15 minutes at a time.

-• Practice regular exercise and prenatal yoga to stretch and relax muscles for pain relief.
+• Follow a gentle exercise routine or try prenatal yoga to stretch and relax your back muscles for pain relief.

 • Drink enough water and consume fiber-rich foods to maintain optimum prenatal health and also constipation during pregnancy.